asyncapi/community/docs/styleguide/seo.md

 Consider asking yourself the following questions to ensure the content being submitted to Asyncapi's blog or documentation is high-quality and SEO-friendly:

 - Is the content interactive and engaging?
-- Is the information I present accurate?
+- Is the information presented accurate?
 - Is the content too technical for its intended audience?

 ### Images